-Optimize Your CTA: Better Alternatives to 'Click Here'
+Optimize Your CTA: Better Alternatives To ‘Click Here’

 What does the user really want to do here after they have been shown images of curvy jeans?

-Link Optimization Is More Than a Label
+Link Optimization Is More Than A Label

 This next example is a mixture of a button, text sentence, and text sentence with a clickable icon overlaying a large header image.

-If you were to watch someone during user testing, you would most likely watch them mouse over the button, the text, and the text with the icon to see which one is going to go somewhere they want to go.
+If you were to watch someone using your website during a live session, you would most likely watch them mouse over the button, the text, and the text with the icon to see which one is going to go somewhere they want to go.

-We mouse over screens expecting a hover response when links are not obviously links.
-When there is no mouse, a screen reader is expected to find the links for us.

-If a user has no mouse and is using keyboard navigation to tab key through content, links are expected to be outlined and highlighted visually.
-For touch screen navigation, there is no hover response.

 For this example, the “Learn more” button label provides no information about what we are going to learn.